-Recording and storing a Background Scatterfile Recording a background scatter file is the first step in acquiring data.
+Recording and storing a Background Scatterfile (zscat file)

+Recording a background scatter file is the first step in acquiring data.
 This step-by-step describes the proper procedure to record and download a background scatter file and save it for later processing.
 Information on interpreting the Background Scatter file is also provided.

-Downloading raw data files and Deleting Raw files Each data collection sequence is stored to a separate datafile on the compact flash memory.
-Files can be offoaded to the PC using the Download data function of the LISST-SOP software.
-After downloading the data files can be deleted from memory.
+Downloading raw data files and Deleting Raw data files

+Each data collection sequence is stored to a separate datafile on the compact flash memory.
+Files can be offloaded to the PC using the Download data function of the LISST-SOP software. downloading the data files can be deleted from memory.
 This stepby-step procedure covers offloading and deleting files.

-Process raw data
+raw data file

-Data that has been downloaded from the datalogger is in a raw binary file.
-It must be processed into particle size by the LISST-SOP program. the processing steps including optional displays and procedures.
+Processing a single Data that has been downloaded from the datalogger is in a raw binary file (.DAT extension).
+It must be processed into particle size by the LISST-SOP program.
+If you only have one raw data file to process (e.g. from a long-term mooring deployment), follow these processing steps that includes optional displays and procedures.